Texas Genealogy & Local History Books & CDs

 1890 Civil War Veterans Census: Tennesseans in Texas icon

-The Scouting Expeditions of McCulloch's Texas Rangers; or the Summer and Fall Campaign of the Army of the United States in Mexico - 1846, Including Skirmishes with the Mexicans and an Accurate Detail of the Storming of Monterey
+The Scouting Expeditions of McCulloch's Texas Rangers; or the Summer and Fall Campaign of the Army of the United States in Mexico - 1846, Including Skirmishes with the Mexicans and an Accurate Detail of the Storming of Monterey icon

 Texas Rangers Service Records: 1830-1846